gcxchange-gcechange/appsvc_fnc_sitepermissions/README.md

 ##  Site Permissions App Function
 This app function checks subsite configurations to make sure certain permissions are in place.
 If it detects any misconfigurations it will reconfigure them + inform site owners.
 The function app is triggered on a timer set for every Saturday at 12 AM.
 ##  API Permissions
-Your app registration will need the following API permissions
 ### Microsoft Graph
 - **Group.Read.All** - Read all groups
 - **GroupMember.Read.All** - Read all group memberships